Reminder: This image includes female, upper-body nudity (if you really look for it) and may not be office safe.

 Well-bred women went out of their way to avoid that part of town.

-Today, the restaurant is famous for great burgers, informal and eclectic decor, and at least one mischievous ghost.
+Today, the restaurant is famous for great burgers, informal and eclectic decor, and ghost stories.

 The images in this ATC include a photo that I took at Wunsche Bros.
 Cafe.